 Allow the crumb to cool completely.

-CAREFULLY, slowly melt Reese’s Peanut Butter Chips, and while still warm and melty, pour over the crumbs and toss until your clusters are coated, might be clumpy but keep trying to spread them evenly on the ¼ sheet and keep breaking them up until the melted Reese’s Peanut Butter Chips harden and the clusters are no longer sticky.
+CAREFULLY, slowly melt Reese’s Peanut Butter Chips with the heavy cream, and while still warm and melty, pour over the crumbs and toss until your clusters are coated, might be clumpy but keep trying to spread them evenly on the ¼ sheet and keep breaking them up until the melted Reese’s Peanut Butter Chips harden and the clusters are no longer sticky.

 Stored in an airtight container, the crumb will keep fresh for 1 week at room temperature or 1 month in the fridge or freezer.